Banditolabs/portfolio_website_2025/assets/markdown/2025-01-02-developing-for-my-community.md

 ### **Lessons for Future Community Developers**

 1. **Choose Your Deployment Strategy Early** → Research options before committing.
 Migrating from Express to Firebase late in development required frustrating refactoring.
-2. **Leverage Free-Tier Products** → Firebase, Mantine, and GitHub Pages helped keep operational costs at zero.
+2. **Leverage Free-Tier Products** → Firebase helped keep operational costs at zero.
 3. **Prioritize Maintainability** → TypeScript, clear documentation, and an intuitive project structure make it easier for future contributors.
+4. **Leverage the skill of others** → Seeking feedback from the community gave me valuable insights and direction on design.

 ---

 ## **Conclusion**

 Developing the **Eugene Men's Social Club website** has been an exciting challenge and a great learning experience.
 It reinforced the importance of **planning architecture upfront**, **seeking community feedback**, and **leveraging modern web technologies** for scalability.
+I plan to dive deeper into individual lessons from this project in upcoming posts, covering topics like **Firebase** migration, **Mantine UI**, and integrating the **Discord API**.

 I hope this post encourages others to **use their skills to build solutions for their communities**—whether it's through an event platform, a discussion forum, or a simple landing page.